ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 necessary.]]

 The Helper's response consists of an `AggregationJob` (see
 {{aggregation-job-representation}}).
-The Leader now moves to the aggregation job continuation phase, described in {#aggregation-job-post}.
+The Leader validates this message according to the criteria in {{aggregation-job-validation}}.
+If the message is valid, the Leader now moves to the aggregation job continuation phase with the enclosed prepare steps, as described in {#aggregation-job-post}.
+Otherwise, the Leader can either retry creation of the aggregation job (should the Helper response indicate that a retry might work) or abandon the aggregation job entirely.

 ###### Helper Initialization

-Each Helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregationJobInitializeReq` sent by the Leader (see {{leader-init}}).
+Each Helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregationJobInitializeReq` sent by the Leader (see {{aggregation-leader-init}}).
 The Helper attempts to recover and validate the corresponding input shares similarly to the Leader, and eventually returns a response to the Leader carrying a VDAF-specific message for each report share.

 To begin this process, the Helper first checks that the aggregation job is
 valid: